Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/doc/azure-b2c/terms-acceptance-handler.md

-# Terms Acceptance Handler
+# Terms Requirement Handler

 ## Purpose

-The Terms Acceptance Handler is designed to enforce the acceptance of Terms of Service (ToS), for users accessing certain parts of Energy Track & Trace™.
+The Terms Requirement Handler is designed to enforce the acceptance of Terms of Service (ToS), for users accessing certain parts of Energy Track & Trace™.
 It ensures that users have agreed to the latest terms before allowing access to protected resources.